Not too many guys in their late Seventies look as good as Willie so it was a pleasure to see him on stage. He sounds great, too.

 James Caan announces a few of the early acts in this concert film, giving them the silly tag of "outlaw," then he inexplicably disappears.
 A little sloppy and haphazard...

 Not at all a bad track to have on in the background while doing chores or other work around the house.
-But this is not one you want to sit down and actually watch.
+But this is not one you want to sit down with and actually watch.

 1 of 2 people found this review helpful.